teskleja/hipanji.github.io/content/blogs/how-to-set-up-and-deploy-laravel-applications-on-aws.md

 ---
 title: How to Set Up and Deploy Laravel Applications on AWS
-description: This guide provides step-by-step instructions on how to set up and deploy Laravel applications on AWS (Amazon Web Services).
-Laravel is a popular PHP framework used for web application development, and AWS offers a range of services that can facilitate the hosting, scaling, and deployment of Laravel applications.
+description: "This guide provides step-by-step instructions on how to set up and deploy Laravel applications on AWS (Amazon Web Services). "
 date: 2023-05-20T08:42:14.995Z
 tags:
   - programming